Journal

 A hot tub can increase revenue for a holiday let up by up to 37%!
 You will need to empty, clean and re-fill your hot tub after every guest leaves.

-In your guest handbook, it is vital to include life saving information, how to use the pool safely and where to store pool floats and toys to ensure that these are not going to cause any hazards.
+In your guest handbook, it is vital to include life-saving information, how to use the pool safely, and where to store pool floats and toys to ensure that these are not going to cause any hazards.
 If you don’t follow these rules, it could lead to a bad accident or serious legal action if a major accident happens.
 Make sure that you are fully knowledgeable on health and safety before considering either.
 You can read more about it here: Health and safety around swimming pools.

 Financial Responsibilities